paralogismos/qris/README.md

 All files found in `<directory path>` will be parsed.
 Two output files, one `PARSED.ris` file and one `DISCARD.txt` file, will be created for each input file and placed in the workspace folder.

 For example, `qris -b workspace/batch` would parse all files found in the `batch` subdirectory of the `workspace` folder found in your home directory.

-### Validating UTF8 Files
-To verify that a file is valid UTF8, use the `-v` flag combined with either `-f` or `-b`.
-For example, `qris -v -b batch` would verify and parse all files found in the `batch` directory under the working directory.
-The file or files will be verified before parsing, and the number of the first failing line will be displayed for any failing files.
-Even failing files will be parsed.